Zeeshan75/Bert_Telugu_Ner/README.md

 	   trained on.
 Then we predict the NER of TELUGU words.
 	   Note: At present we are satisfied with the accuracy but need much data to be trained on to get better accuracy.

+### How to use:
+	- First download the multicased BERT model and change the path in the ipynb file and use google colab to train the model, It will take nearly 1-2 hours for training then download those trained models and use them with <code>telugu_ner.py<code> which is just a prediction file.

 ### References:
 + [https://github.com/google-research/bert](https://github.com/google-research/bert)